Inca Coliblanco

 White-tailed Starfrontlet

 Appearance: Males have a bright, glittering emerald green plumage on the head and chest, transitioning to a mix of green and blue on the body.
-Females are usually less vivid, often displaying more muted green tones.
-Both sexes have distinctive white tail tips, providing a sharp contrast to their overall darker plumage.
-Straight and relatively long, typical of hummingbirds.
+Females are less vivid, often displaying more muted green tones.
+Both sexes have white tail tips, providing a sharp contrast to their overall darker plumage.
+Straight and long, typical of hummingbirds.

 Behavior: Feeding on a variety of flowering plants.
 It may also capture insects in flight or glean them from foliage as a protein source.
 Agile and capable of rapid movements.
 They often hover while feeding and can perform complex aerial maneuvers.
 Males can be territorial, defending rich feeding areas from intruders.